Time-Off Benefits & Leave Plans (Chapter 5)

 Effect of Sick Leave on Other Paid Time and Benefits: While on paid sick leave, you continue to earn personal time.
 Vacation normally accrues during paid sick leave; however, vacation does not accrue during any combination of paid and/or unpaid leave which exceeds 12 consecutive work weeks.
 All benefits remain in effect.
 You may be eligible, subject to certification, for paid holidays, bereavement leave, and supplemental jury duty pay while you are on sick leave of up to 10 work days.
 Recess time cannot be rescheduled to extend paid sick leave.

-If you are absent for more than five consecutive days due to illness, accident, or surgery, or at other times at the discretion of the college, the college may require you to submit a doctor's statement or other medical evidence indicating your degree of fitness and your ability to resume the duties of your job.
+If you are absent for more than twenty-four consecutively scheduled hours due to illness, accident, or surgery, or at other times at the discretion of the college, the college may require you to submit a doctor's statement or other medical evidence indicating your degree of fitness and your ability to resume the duties of your job.

 Your supervisor may require medical certification for an illness of any length when, in his or her judgment, there is a question of (1) illness or injury affecting your ability to perform safely on the job; (2) possible contagion; (3) possible work-relatedness of the disability; or (4) possible abuse of sick leave benefits.